aphearin/halotools/docs/quickstart_and_tutorials/tutorials/model_building/cam_tutorial.rst

 with random uniform variables, instead you evaluate with :math:`p = {\rm CDF}(h) = {\rm Prob}(< h),` introducing a monotonic correlation between :math:`x` and :math:`h`.

-The function `~halotools.empirical_models.noisy_percentile` can be used to add controllable levels of noise to :math:`p = {\rm CDF}(h).` This allows you to control the correlation coefficient between :math:`x` and :math:`h,` always exactly preserving the 1-point statistics of the output distribution.

 The "Conditional" part of CAM is that this technique naturally generalizes to introduce a galaxy property correlation while holding some other property fixed.